 All that quiet time at work, doesn't mean I don't listen to music at other times, though, and during my research for Stonewall I returned to a playlist from my youth.
 I wanted to remember how those old tunes sounded, focus on the lyrics, and appreciate the ones that got stuck in my head.
 My old vinyl collection languishes for lack of a record player, so I began checking stacks of CDs out of the library and traveling back in time.

 Over the course of several months I recalled old favorites, listened to songs I'd read about during my research, and sampled the 1960s all over again.
 You can, too.
 I've created a playlist from the past that features popular artists whose songs were heard at the Stonewall Inn.
-You can find this virtual Stonewall jukebox on Spotify or use the title links below to purchase MP3 files through Amazon.com.
+You can find this virtual Stonewall jukebox listed below.
+Or use this link to the playlist on Spotify.

 The Rolling Stones